vm7608/AI-Training-2/04_Generative_AI/01_Basic_LLMs/README.md

   <i>Summary of in-context learning</i>
 </p>

 A drawback of in-context learning is that out context window have a limit amount of token so that we can't include too many examples.
+And also, in-context learning may not always work well for small models.

 Generally, if you find that your model isn't performing well when including five or six examples, you should try fine-tuning your model instead.
 Fine-tuning performs additional training on the model using new data to make it more capable of the task you want it to perform.

 ### **3.2.
 Generative configuration parameters for inference**